Opioid & Opiate Detox Guide

 • Naltrexone (Vivitrol) - blocks opioid receptors entirely, used after detox to prevent relapse

 MAT combined with counseling is considered the gold standard for opioid use disorder treatment.
+Learn more about FDA-approved medications for opioid use disorder from SAMHSA, and review FDA information on opioid medications for additional context.

 Rapid Detox